Code-Institute-Submissions/Ocean-memory-game/README.md

 As a Child:
 1. As a child aged 6 years and up I want to be able to easily understand the buttons of the game.
-2. As a child aged 6 years and up I want the ability to choose a level that I am confortable with.
+2. As a child aged 6 years and up I want the ability to choose a level that I am comfortable with.
-3. As a child aged 6 years and up I want visual images that I recognise and can name or learn the name of.
+3. As a child aged 6 years and up I want visual images that I recognize and can name or learn the name of.
 4. As a child aged 6 years and up I want the ability to move between levels as I play.

 As an Adult player:
-1. As the adult player, I want a visually and appealing game that holds my attention.
+1. As an adult player, I want a visually and appealing game that holds my attention.
-2. As the adult player, I want to be able to play with or compete against my child.
+2. As an adult player, I want to be able to play with or compete against my child.
-3. As the adult player, I want to be able to test my own memory.
+3. As an adult player, I want to be able to test my own memory.
 4. A mute button, so that the sounds can be switched off when they become annoying.

 ### Design